ThyCowLord/ThyCowLord.github.io/blog.md

 # It's a Blog's world

+## Entry Five: Dated Monday February Sixth

 ## Entry Four: Dated Monday February Sixth
 It's complete!
 It's called nmp, you can find it [here](https://github.com/ThyCowLord/nmp).
 There are instructions, so go check that out.
-It works by taking the current time, taking another time, and doing a mathematical operation, and it has not produced the same number twice.
-However, if someone has the time right down to the microsecond, they may be able to steal the data.
-But, if you have someone standing over your shoulder, timing things to the microsecond, there's a bigger problem.
+It works by taking the current time, taking another time, and doing a mathematical operation, and it has not produced the same number twice, for obvious reasons.

 ## Entry Three: Dated Monday February Sixth
 New project, truly random numbers library for python.